In these terms and conditions, the following words have the following meanings:

 You must observe at all times the following security duties in relation to your Security Details to prevent unauthorised or fraudulent use.
 You must:

-never access the Digital Banking Service from any public or untrusted Device;
+never access the Digital Banking Services or Digital Wallet from any public or untrusted Device;

-never access the Digital Banking Services in such a way that third parties would be able to see, access or obtain your Security Details;
+never access the Digital Banking Services or the Digital Wallet in such a way that third parties would be able to see, access or obtain your Security Details;

-never leave your Device unattended whilst using the Digital Banking Services or use your Device or the Digital Banking Services in a place where people can see your screen or your Account Information.
-Close the relevant Digital Banking Service if you are not using it;
+never leave your Device unattended whilst using the Digital Banking Services or the Digital Wallet, or use your Device or the Digital Banking Services in a place where people can see your screen or your Account Information.
+Close the relevant Digital Banking Service and Digital Wallet if you are not using it;

-not install or use the Digital Banking Services on a Device which has had any security features or restrictions imposed by the manufacturer modified or removed.
+not install or use the Digital Banking Services or the Digital Wallet on a Device which has had any security features or restrictions imposed by the manufacturer modified or removed.
 When this happens, security protection is taken away and it may mean that fraudsters could access your Device and steal your information or money;

 uninstall the Application or Applications from your Device if you change your Device or dispose of it;